AmzadT/AmzadT/README.md

 - 🌐 Check out my [Portfolio](#) to know more about my work.
 - ❤️ I love coding and building projects that solve real-world problems.
 - ⚡ Fun fact: Still finding...
+- ⚙️ Hobbies: Coding, Carrom, and Search new Technologies.

 ## 🛠 Technologies & Tools 👇